affinda/affinda-python/docs/models.md

 GetAllDocumentsResults.

+All required parameters must be populated in order to send to Azure.

-:ivar count: Number of documents in result.
+:ivar count: Required.
+Number of documents in result.
 :vartype count: int
 :ivar next: URL to request next page of results.
 :vartype next: str
 :ivar previous: URL to request previous page of results.
 :vartype previous: str
-:ivar results:
+:ivar results: Required.
-:vartype results: list[~affinda.models.Meta]
+:vartype results: list[~affinda.models.Document]

 <a id="models._models.GetAllDocumentsResults.__init__"></a>